2026 Immigration Enforcement

 Politely state: “I cannot give you permission to enter or provide information.
 I am obligated to contact University administration before you proceed.”

-Immediately contact the Department of Public Safety at (651) 690-8888 or via the LiveSafe app.
+Immediately contact the Department of Public Safety at (651) 690-8888 or via the LiveSafe app and share your location.
 DPS will come to support you.

-Notify University Administration (leave a voicemail if necessary):
+Notify one or more members of University Administration (leave a voicemail if necessary):

 • Legal Officer: Todd Schnell, 612-443-1914, twschnell325@stkate.edu;